DWI Dismissal & Obstruction of the Highway

 - Will a DWI conviction be on my record forever?

 At the Coffey Firm, we believe in straight talk.
-Mimi does not advertise “DWI dismissals” or “DWI reduced to Obstruction of a Highway” for the following reasons:
+Mimi does not advertise “DWI dismissals” or “DWI reduced to Obstruction” for the following reasons:

 - Every DWI case stands on its own.
 It is not possible to “hear the circumstances” of a DWI case and assess its outcome.
 With every DWI, a full case review is necessary to determine the best course of action.
 A full blown case analysis includes discussing the facts as it relates to both sides, going over the police report and videos, and ascertaining the legalities of the situation.
 Also, to understanding the people and policies involved of the judge and prosecutor.

 - There are a host of possibilities that may occur when one moves forward for a trial or motion.
 These possibilities include options that would never occur in a plea bargain.
 We are happy to discuss these with you when you retain us to represent you on your case.

 Obstruction of a Highway